wlonk/arcadia/rules/index.md

 ### Accomplishments

-Every character has three accomplishments.
-These are particular areas in which that character stands out as skilled or excellent.
+Every character has an accomplishment.
+This is a particular area in which that character stands out as skilled or excellent.
 Choose from among those listed for your social role.

-> #### TODO
-> {: .no_toc}
->
-> Make accomplishment lists for social roles.

 ### Connections